If you or someone you know is in crisis, find local and national support.

 - or go to the Emergency Room

-Norris Health Center is open between 8am and 4:45pm Monday through Thursday and between 9am and 4:45pm on Friday.
+The Student Health and Wellness Center (SHAW) is open between 8am and 4:45pm Monday through Thursday and between 9am and 4:45pm on Friday.

-For urgent matters that arise when Norris Health Center is closed, you may contact the Milwaukee County Crisis line at 414-257-7222.
+For urgent matters that arise when the Student Health and Wellness Center is closed, you may contact the Milwaukee County Crisis line at 414-257-7222.
 This crisis line is answered twenty-four hours a day, seven days a week (24/7).